xlch88/YouTubeTweak/FUNCTIONS.md

 ### First Installation Prompt

+Default: `Open automatically after first installation` | Version: `v1.0.0 (2025-05-19)`

-After the extension is installed for the first time, a welcome page opens, indicating that the extension has been installed successfully and guiding the user to click the extension icon in the browser's top-right corner to start using it.
+After the extension is installed for the first time, a welcome page opens, indicating that the extension has been installed successfully and guiding the user to click the browser's extension icon to start using it.
+The page adjusts the position and style of the arrow and extension icon hint for Safari, Chrome, Firefox, Edge, or other browsers.

 Suitable use cases: